-Figure 3.1 Existing and Planned Population in the Region: 2010 and 2050 Alternative Plans under construction during development of the alternatives.
-This information was obtained through meetings with staff or elected officials from each "urban" community in the Region.
+Figure 3.2 Existing and Planned Households in the Region: 2010 and VISION 2050 Alternatives the alternatives.
+This information was obtained through meetings with staff or elected officials from sewered communities in the Region.
 Committed arterial highway capacity improvement and expansion projects and fixed-guideway transit projects were also incorporated into the Trend and Alternative Plans I and II.
-This includes projects that were under construction, undergoing final engineering and design, or had a preferred alternative selected as part of preliminary engineering/environmental impact study prior to development of the alternatives.
+This included projects that were under construction, undergoing final engineering and design, or had a preferred alternative selected as part of preliminary engineering/environmental impact study at the time the alternatives were developed.
 They are shown on Map 3.1 and listed in Table 3.1.